material-admin/doc-material-components/button-examples/Android/android-button-example.md

 Before you can use Material buttons, you need to add a dependency to the Material Components for Android library.
 For more information, go to the [Getting started](https://github.com/material-components/material-components-android/blob/master/docs/getting-started.md) page.

+### Making buttons accessible

+Android's button component APIs support labeling for accessibility.
+To use labels...

+For more guidance on writing labels, go to [our page on how to write a good accessibility label](https://material.io/design/usability/accessibility.html#writing).

 ## Text button

 [Text buttons](https://material.io/components/buttons/#text-button) are typically used for less-pronounced actions, including those located in dialogs and cards.
 In cards, text buttons help maintain an emphasis on card content.